v-cakoll/docs.it-it/docs/visual-basic/programming-guide/concepts/async/control-flow-in-async-programs.md

 È possibile scaricare il codice usato in questo argomento da MSDN oppure crearlo manualmente.

 > [!NOTE]
-> Per eseguire l'esempio, è necessario che nel computer sia installato Visual Studio 2012 o versione successiva e il .NET Framework 4,5 o versione successiva.
+> To run the example, you must have Visual Studio 2012 or newer and  the .NET Framework 4.5 or newer installed on your computer.

 ### <a name="download-the-program"></a>Scaricare il programma